-You will receive no other interest payments during the term of the CDs.
-The repayment of your full principal amount applies only at maturity, subject to the credit risk of JPMorgan Chase Bank and applicable FDIC limits.
+Except for the applicable Call Premium Amount payable upon an automatic call, you will receive no other interest payments during the term of the CDs.
+If the CDs have not been automatically called, the repayment of your full principal amount applies only at maturity, subject to the credit risk of JPMorgan Chase Bank and applicable FDIC limits.